U.S. Corporate Law and Strategy

 This executive education program is intended for lawyers trained outside the United States seeking to expand or grow their practices, or transition to a new, business-oriented practice.
 It is also well-suited for U.S. trained lawyers without a corporate background who are seeking to gain a deeper understanding of business-centric practice areas of U.S law.
 Practitioners who complete the course will gain a broader understanding of the unique legal considerations relevant at different points in a business’s diverse life cycle and an introduction to the skills needed to represent clients or provide internal and external advice to businesses during those life cycles.

-Penn Law’s world-renowned corporate law faculty will help you make sense of the most complex and challenging issues in corporate law today.
+The University of Pennsylvania Carey Law School’s world-renowned corporate law faculty will help you make sense of the most complex and challenging issues in corporate law today.

 Top U.S. transactional attorneys will provide perspective and skills to help you increase your practice and client service.